 Growing up in a clean and safe environment is the right of every child.
 Access to clean water, simple toilets, and good hygiene practices ensure that children thrive and give them a healthier start in life.

-Although COVID -19 highlights the importance of hand hygiene in preventing the spread of disease, three billion people worldwide, including hundreds of millions of school children, do not have access to handwashing facilities with soap.
-People living in rural areas, urban slums, disaster-prone areas, and low-income countries are most vulnerable and most affected.
+Although COVID-19 highlights the importance of hand hygiene in preventing the spread of disease, three billion people worldwide, including hundreds of millions of school children, do not have access to handwashing facilities with soap.

 Goals and Objectives